-- Design storm water collection so that storm water does not discharge directly to storm drains (dry wells or inlets piped to outfalls) from the tank fueling area. - Drainage may be directed to a properly sized vegetated swale. - When vegetated swales are not available, one option is to divert storm water to a properly sized oilwater separator or catch chamber that is connected to a dry well.
+- Design stormwater collection so that stormwater does not discharge directly to storm drains (dry wells or inlets piped to outfalls) from the tank fueling area. - Drainage may be directed to a properly sized vegetated swale. - When vegetated swales are not available, one option is to divert stormwater to a properly sized oilwater separator or catch chamber that is connected to a dry well.
 In this case, there must be at least 20 feet of separation from bottom of dry well to groundwater.
 See tank fueling area (pg.
-33) and oilwater separators (pg.
-31) for more design conditions.
+35) and oilwater separators (pg.
+33) for more design conditions.

-- Keep sufficient absorbent materials (e.g. Oil-Dri, absorbent pads, absorbent booms, etc.) on-site and in a location convenient for staff access. - Absorb small spills and overfills with absorbent (Oil-Dri, kitty-litter, etc.) by working the granules into the spill and then sweeping them up immediately and disposing of properly. - Train staff and maintain protocols for responding to small and large spills. - Provide an employee trained on how to respond to a release on site at all times during facility operation, unless an automatic pump shutoff is programmed so that no more than 50 gallons of gasoline or 250 gallons of diesel fuel are automatically dispensed. - Self-inspect and maintain the oil-water separator in tank fueling area (if equipped).
-Evacuate fuel releases immediately to maintain spill capacity of the separator or chamber. - Self-inspect fueling pad to check for containment of storm water brought onto the pad with vehicles or by wind.
+- Keep sufficient absorbent materials (e.g. Oil-Dri, absorbent pads, absorbent booms, etc.) to address fuel spills on-site and in a location convenient for staff access. - When using granular absorbent to address small spills and overfills(Oil-Dri, kitty-litter, etc.), work the granules into the spill, allow spill to be absorbed, and then sweep them up and dispose of properly. - Train staff and maintain protocols for responding to small and large spills. - Provide an employee trained on how to respond to a release on site at all times during facility operation, unless an automatic pump shutoff is programmed so that no more than 50 gallons of gasoline or 250 gallons of diesel fuel are automatically dispensed. - Self-inspect and maintain the oil-water separator in tank fueling area (if equipped).
+Evacuate fuel releases immediately to maintain spill capacity of the separator or chamber. - Self-inspect fueling pad to check for containment of stormwater brought onto the pad with vehicles or by wind.
 Also check for blockages to gutters and cove drains to allow unobstructed flow through the system.
 Periodically test for water tightness of all components, pipe perforations, and piping joints.

-• Follow all applicable drainage BMPs for oil-water separators, tank fueling areas, containment vaults, etc. Sites with a canopy and containment vault in the fueling pad must keep the vault evacuated and contents disposed of properly as described on page 25.
+• Follow all applicable drainage BMPs for oil-water separators, tank fueling areas, containment vaults, etc. Sites with a canopy and containment vault in the fueling pad must keep the vault evacuated and contents disposed of properly as described on page 27.